Tournament Venue: Myrtle Beach Sports Center, 2115 Farrow St, Myrtle Beach SC 29577

 Registration Deadline: November 25th

 Refunds: All Registration and payments must be made online.
-There will be no refunds if the tournament event is cancelled in whole or in part.
-Once your entry fee is received, it is non refundable.
-However, if your team is not accepted into the tournament by the tournament director, we will refund you entire entry fee.
+Once your entry fee is received, it is non refundable, unless your team is not accepted into the tournament by the tournament director or the tournament is cancelled.
+In such event you will promptly receive a full refund of your entry fee.

 Number of Games: 3-game mimmum

-Accommodations: This is a "Stay to Play" event.
-All traveling teams with overnight stay must book their accommodations at one of the host hotels listed in the tournament website under the "Hotels" tab to be eligible to participate in the tournament.
-Owning property or having family in the area does not exempt teams from this policy.
+Accommodations: All traveling teams with overnight stay are encouraged to book their accommodations at one of the host hotels listed in the tournament website under the "Hotels" tab.

 All local team should be prepared to play Friday evening, Dec 7th.